cvajira/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-In order to compute mean total number of steps taken per day and to draw histogram, we should summarise activity data set according to date.
+In order to compute mean total number of steps taken per day and to draw histogram, we should summaries activity data set according to date.
 According to the assignment, at this stage we can ignore incomplete data sets.

 ```r
 newdataset1<-ddply(na.omit(activitydata),"date",summarise,totalsteps=sum(steps))
 ```
-Here is first few rows of this summarised data set.
+Here is first few rows of this summarized data set.

 ```r
 head(newdataset1,n=3)